Jungle music: Jump-up

 In 1995, jump-up would also become a popular subgenre that came out of hardstep, with influences of various kinds of sound experiments, most importantly the bass line.
 Popular tracks of this subgenre include "Dred Bass" by Dead Dred, "Super Sharp Shooter" by DJ Zinc, "This Style" by Shy FX, "R.I.P" (DJ Hype Remix) by Remarc and DJ Zinc's remix of the Fugees' "Ready or Not".
 The genre would later regain popularity in the early 2000s with new productions by artists such as Shimon & Andy C, Bad Company, DJ Hazard and Pendulum.

 Ambient jungle

 Also known as atmospheric drum and bass, intelligent jungle and intelligent drum and bass, ambient jungle is categorized by a stronger emphasis on atmospheric, melodic elements than complex, re-sequenced breakbeats.
 Ambient jungle evolved out of the breakbeat hardcore scene in the early 1990s in contrast to darkside.
 Hardcore's influence on ambient jungle can be heard in the B-side of Dieselboy's 1994 mixtape, Future Sound of Hardcore.
 LTJ Bukem is generally considered the originator of this genre and his label Good Looking Records put out many of its most celebrated releases in the 1990s.
-Iconic artists in this subgenre include LTJ Bukem, Wax Doctor, Peshay, Blu Mar Ten and Omni Trio.
+Iconic artists in this subgenre include LTJ Bukem, Foul Play, Wax Doctor, Peshay, Blu Mar Ten and Omni Trio.